A kind of Lagrangian chaotic property of the Arnold-Beltrami-Childress flow: Ultra-chaos in the ABC flows

 with the initial condition

 where ${\bf r}_0$ denotes a starting point of the fluid particle.
+Equation (\ref{ABC}) describes a typical conservative (i.e. volume-preserving) dynamical system.
 Without loss of generality, let us consider the case of $A=1$ and different values of $B$ and $C$.
-It should be emphasized here that, by means of the CNS, we can always gain a reproducible/reliable trajectory of the chaotic motion of a fluid particle of the ABC flow in a long enough interval of time.
-To investigate the influence of small disturbance on trajectory of the fluid-particle in the ABC flow (\ref{ABC-0}) starting from $\mathbf{r}_{0}= (x(0), y(0), z(0))$, we compare the trajectories of two close fluid-particles of the ABC flow, starting from the initial positions ${\bf r}_0 $ and ${\bf r}_{0}'={\bf r}_{0}+ (0,0,1) \times \delta$, respectively, where $\delta = |{\bf r}_{0} - {\bf r}_{0}' |$ is a tiny constant.
-Note that $\delta = 0$ when ${\bf r}_{0} = {\bf r}_{0}'$.
+It should be emphasized here that, by means of CNS, we invariably obtain a reproducible/reliable trajectory of the chaotic motion of a fluid particle of the ABC flow over a sufficiently long interval of time.
+To investigate the influence of small disturbance on trajectory of the fluid particle in ABC flow (\ref{ABC-0}) starting from $\mathbf{r}_{0}= (x(0), y(0), z(0))$, we compare the trajectories of two close fluid particles of the ABC flow, starting from the initial positions ${\bf r}_0 $ and ${\bf r}_{0}'={\bf r}_{0}+ (0,0,1) \times \delta$, respectively, where $\delta = |{\bf r}_{0} - {\bf r}_{0}' |$ is a tiny constant.
+Note that $\delta = 0$ when ${\bf r}_{0} = {\bf r}_{0}'$, corresponding to non-disturbance.

-For example, without loss of generality, let us consider the motion of a fluid-particle of the ABC flow (in the Lagrangian sense) starting from the point ${\bf r}_{0} = (0,0,0)$ in the case of $A=1$ and different values of $B$ and $C$.
-To investigate its chaotic property, we compare its trajectory with that starting from a very close one ${\bf r}_{0}' ={\bf r}_{0}+ (0,0,1)\times \delta$, where we choose either $\delta = 10^{-5}$ or $10^{-10}$, respectively.
-It is found that in each case we can always gain a reproducible chaotic simulation in a quite long interval $t\in[0,10000]$ by means of a parallel algorithm of the CNS using the $200$th-order Taylor expansion with the time-step $\Delta t = 0.01$ and representing all data in $500$-digit multiple-precision (MP), whose replicability/reliability is guaranteed via another CNS result with even smaller background numerical noises, given by the $205$th-order Taylor expansion (with the same time-step) and the $520$-digit multiple-precision.
+For example, without loss of generality, let us consider the motion of a fluid particle of the ABC flow (in the Lagrangian sense) starting from the point ${\bf r}_{0} = (0,0,0)$ in the case for $A=1$ and different values of $B$ and $C$.
+In order to investigate its chaotic property, we compare the trajectory with that starting from a very close one ${\bf r}_{0}'={\bf r}_{0}+ (0,0,1) \times \delta$, where we choose either $\delta = 10^{-5}$ or $10^{-10}$.
+In each case, the chaotic simulation remains reproducible over the long interval $t\in[0,10000]$ by means of a parallel algorithm of the CNS using the $200$th-order Taylor expansion with the time step $\Delta t = 0.01$ and representing all data in $500$-digit multiple-precision (MP) floating-point arithmetic, whose replicability/reliability is guaranteed via another CNS result with even smaller background numerical noise, given by the $205$th-order Taylor expansion (with the same time step) and $520$-digit multiple-precision floating-point arithmetic.